rundeck/rundeck/docs/en/manual/03-basics.md

 Consult the [rd-options(1)](../manpages/man1/rd-options.html)
 manual page for the complete reference on available dispatch options.

 ### Ad-hoc commands

 Typically, an ad-hoc command is a shell script or system executable that you run at an interactive terminal.
-Ad-hoc commands can be executed via the `dispatch` shell command or a graphical shell.
+Ad-hoc commands can be executed via the `dispatch` shell command or from the Nodes page in the GUI.

 #### Shell tool command execution